deftcon/Tetration-Virtual-Bootcamp/lab-env-build/README.md

 sysadmin_ubuntu_ami: ami-0af925e340025c9f9   # << Simple AMI copy
 attack_server_ami: ami-04f958d48e22e185c   # << This is for Ubuntu Kali Linux with Metasploit and is a private image that requires launch, you to Accept Subscription, then create the AMI
 guacamole_ami: ami-007f96a1ed0595540   # << This is for CentOS7 Guacamole and is a private image that requires launch from shared AMI, you to Accept Subscription, then create the AMI
-eks_worker_ami: ami-0c4c60006aa81c29b   # << Global AWS Marketplace - will change with region - https://cloud-images.ubuntu.com/docs/aws/eks/
+eks_worker_ami: ami-0c4c60006aa81c29b   # << Global AWS Marketplace - this is the image used for the EKS worker node.
+It may change from time to time as Amazon installs OS and other security patches.
+If it fails to launch due to an invalid AMI,  check here to determine the correct AMI ID - https://cloud-images.ubuntu.com/docs/aws/eks/

 ```

 #### Requirements / Dependencies

-It is important to note that prior to running `launch.py`, you must have a few things already created in your AWS environment - namely a VPC, an IGW, and a S3 bucket.
+Important items to note prior to running `launch.py`:
-1. VPC: This probably goes without saying, but we recommend a non-default VPC.
-Place your VPC ID in `parameters.yml` in the `vpc_id:` line (no quotes surounding the value).
+1. You may use an existing VPC and Internet Gateway, and if so their IDs must be specified in the `parameters.yml` file.
+Alternatively, you can comment out the `vpc_id` line in the `parameters.yml` file which will cause the script to create a new VPC and Internet Gateway.
 This VPC must have at least two CIDR blocks, one for `subnet_range_primary` and one for `subnet_range_secondary`.
 It is important that **no** subnets be created in this VPC whatsoever, else the script will error out. `launch.py` will create the subnets and we have a brief discussion about them below.

-2. IGW: You must have one IGW created in your `vpc_id` and designated in the `parameters.yml` in the `internet_gateway_id:` lin (no quotes surounding the value).
+2. S3 Bucket: Due to the size of the CFT, AWS requires that we first upload it to an S3 bucket prior to calling it and executing against it.
+The S3 bucket will be created by `launch.py` using the bucket name defined in the `parameters.yml` file `s3_bucket` value.
-3. S3 Bucket: Due to the size of the CFT, AWS requires that we first upload it to an S3 bucket prior to calling it and executing against it.
-It is required that you have already created the empty S3 bucket and placed the name of the bucket in the `parameters.yml` in the `s3_bucket:` line (no quotes surounding the value).
+The name must be unique globally, and must conform to standard DNS naming nomenclature.

-4. Two (2) Elastic IPs per student pod.
+3. Two (2) Elastic IPs per student pod.
 These must be already *allocated* to your region, but not yet *assigned* to any ENIs.
 This requirement exists due to AWS not allowing a Public IP to be assigned to any EC2 instance with more than a single ENI.
 There are currently three instances that have multiple ENIs, including Guacamole, Tet Data Ingest, and ASAv.
 Guac requires one so that students can access the environment from the public internet, and Tet Data Ingest requires the ability to communicate out to the internet to reach the TaaS cluster.
 ASAv only communicates internally, even if you have ISE running on-prem, assuming you have a VGW back to your CGW.
 If you need ASAv to speak externally, there is some code that can be uncommented in the `cisco-hol-pod-cft-template.yml` file.

 > NOTE: By default, [AWS limits you to five (5) Elastic IPs per region](https://docs.aws.amazon.com/general/latest/gr/vpc-service.html#w571aab9d325b7b3b5){:target="_blank"}.
 If you plan to deploy more than two (2) student pods, you will need to [submit a request for service quota increase](https://console.aws.amazon.com/support/home?#/case/create?issueType=service-limit-increase&limitType=vpc){:target="_blank"}.